12 September 2022

 The UFO phenomena: from stigma to charisma?

 One of the founding fathers of sociology, Max Weber, meant that charisma has been the great revolutionary force in history.
 Charismatic movements often begin in the fringes of society.
-Is the status of the UFO phenomena transforming from stigma to a charismatic subject with the potential to revolutionise human society?
+Are UFOs going from a taboo topic to a captivating one that could change humanity?

 In the following, we will look at Max Weber's (1864–1920) view on charismatic authority and how the concept might relate to the UFO phenomena and the implications of greater official transparency on the UFO issue.
 Or as UFO or UAP (unidentified aerial phenomena) are re-labeled in the Fiscal Year 2023 Intelligence Authorization Act (IAA) (S. 4503), unidentified aerospace-undersea phenomena (the UFO-related material is on pp. 87–117 in the PDF-version of S. 4503).

-We will return to the IAA, because the language in the bill might very well transform the stigmatized UFO subject into a charismatic and revolutionary force in history.
+We will return to the IAA, because the language in the bill might transform the stigmatised UFO subject into a charismatic and revolutionary force in history.
 The truth about the UFO issue will eventually be known to the world.
 However, the central question is how the people will perceive the truth and the consequences of society's cohesion of that perception.

-But first, let us look at Weber’s concept of charisma/charismatic authority and how it transfers to the UFO issue and its existential implications (perhaps needless to mention, but Weber did not discuss UFOs in his body of work).
+But first, let us look at Weber’s concept of charismatic authority and how it transfers to the UFO issue and its existential implications (Weber, of course, did not discuss UFOs in his body of work).

 Some challenges to raise global awareness of the UFO issue